aregsar/aregsarblog/blog/how-to-setup-a-github-pages-blog-with-markdown.md

 I chose the Caymen theme for this site.

-To select the theme click on the choose a theme buttom then select your theme and click the select theme buttom.
+To select the theme click on the change theme buttom then select your theme and click the select theme buttom.

-Clicking the select theme buttom will return you to the settings page and will add a _config.yml file to the root of your repo
+Clicking the select theme buttom will return you to the settings page and will add a `_config.yml` file to the root of your repo

 This file will contain a single line that shows the selected theme.